parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 ![Example of count vectorizer matrix](https://kavita-ganesan.com/wp-content/uploads/how-hashingvectorizer-works.png)

 From the matrix, we used something called a tfidf transformer to allow the machine to get a better understanding of what words matter.
-A tfidf transformer highlights the words that are unique to certain songs and helps to reduce the influence of a word like “the,” which appears likely in all songs numerous times.
+A tfidf transformer highlights the words that are unique to certain songs and helps to reduce the influence of a word like “the,” which appears in all songs numerous times.
 After applying these calculations to our text, we gave the training data to the model and allowed it to determine the hyperplane.
 To do all of this, we used the python sklearn library.

 To determine the accuracy of our training data, we split it up so that 70% of it would be used to train and then 30% of it would be used to test.
 We would then train the model with that 70% and tell it to predict the themes of the song of the remaining 30% of the songs.
 Then we would compare the data it predicted to what we know it should’ve predicted.
 We tested it many times, and it had an average accuracy of about 85%.